 With our tips, visitors don’t need to worry about what to see in Amsterdam in a Day – we’ve got it covered!
 Throughout our Amsterdam Tour, we offer ‘If You Have Time’ advice regarding nearby sights and alternate routes to our Amsterdam Walking Tour.

-We include both museums (that require a ticket or are free with the Amsterdam City Card) and free sights, too.
+We include both museums that require a ticket (or are included with the Amsterdam City Card) and other free sights, too.

-Visitors can use our suggestions of places to visit in Amsterdam in 1 day that are ideally intertwined into our walking tour.
-Plus, we provide map links for detour directions to the alternate Amsterdam walking routes.
+Travelers will find our suggestions of places to visit in Amsterdam in 1 day are ideally intertwined into a walking tour.
+Plus, we provide detour directions to the alternate Amsterdam walking routes.

-Pro Tip: Even if you are short on time, we recommend reading through the ‘If You Have Time‘ sections to see if there are any detours you want to make during your walking tour in Amsterdam.
+Pro Tip: Even if you are short on time, we recommend reading through the ‘If You Have Time‘ sections.
+There may be detours you want to make during your walking tour in Amsterdam.

 Amsterdam Sightseeing Card

-If visiting the museums and other attractions in Amsterdam that are listed in our walking tour ‘If You Have Time’ sections, consider purchasing a Amsterdam City Card.
-The card provides free entry into the recommended museums (excluding the Anne Frank Museum) – plus free public transportation and a canal boat ride (which is a beautiful way to end your one day in Amsterdam).
+If visiting the museums and other attractions in Amsterdam that are listed in our ‘If You Have Time’ sections, consider purchasing a Amsterdam City Card.
+It includes entry into many recommended museums (excluding the Anne Frank Museum).
+Plus, free public transportation and a canal boat ride, which is a beautiful way to end your one day in Amsterdam!

 Walking Tour Amsterdam FAQs